frees-io/freestyle/docs/src/main/tut/docs/optimizations/README.md

 permalink: /docs/optimizations/
 ---

+## Optimizations

+Freestyle provides several optimizations that result in more performant runtimes for applications using `Free`.

 # Faster ops dispatching

 Freestyle optimizes operations dispatched in the generated `FunctionK` handlers to increase ops throughput.